 It is recommended that the installation of the heat pumps begin on the lowest floor of a riser and proceed floor by floor to the top of a riser.
 After removing the unit from the carton, it should be placed on the floor in a horizontal position.
-On Water Loop installations the risers are anchored to the cabinet in two places with copper straps to allow for normal expansion and contraction.
+On Water Loop installations the risers may be anchored to the cabinet in two places with copper straps to protect from movement during shipping and installation.
+These straps are not designed to support the weight of, or anchor the riser stack.
 On Geothermal installations the risers are temporarily anchored to the cabinet with a removable bracket that is accessible through the return air opening of the cabinet (this bracket MUST be removed after the unit is installed).
 It is critical to align the units so that the proper risers match up when the units are installed.
 Sample riser piping diagrams are shown below (reference the project submittal drawings for the actual dimensions of your project).